sacredsoul98/webscrapper/README.md

  requests
  urlib3

- I may have missed anything please check the program and install accordingly
+ If I missed anything please check the program and install accordingly

  Indorder to view the websites scraped You have to ownload the SQLITE browser.